 Meet Our Board Of Directors

 John is a senior business professional with 40 years of comprehensive experience in all facets of the electrical industry.
 From 2003 to 2014, John provided solid leadership in various senior management roles at a major consulting engineering firm.
 He oversaw and supported multi-faceted and large-scale EPC projects with upwards of $2 billion in aggregated project costs.
 As a senior business consultant, John has consulted with organizations in various areas, including Business Development and Operational Business strategy.

 Marie is a long-time resident of the Crowsnest Pass, completing most of her education in the area and raising her family.
 She has over 25 years of experience in the insurance industry and as an owner of Crowsnest Insurance Agencies.
-Marie is co-owner of Crowsnest License & Registry Ltd., providing registry services for Service Alberta.
+Marie was co-owner of Crowsnest License & Registry Ltd., providing registry services for Service Alberta.
 In 2023, she sold her business, retired, and is living her best life.

 Marie holds the Canadian Accredited Insurance Broker designation from the Independent Insurance Broker Association of Alberta and the Chartered Insurance Professional designation from the Insurance Institute of Canada.